 - Take out some hog casings and set in a bowl of very warm water.

-- Hang the sausages in a cool place for 4-8 hours (the colder it is, the longer you can hang them).
+- Hang the sausages in a cool place for a few hours (the colder it is, the longer you can hang them).
 If it is warm out, hang for one hour.
 Once they have dried a bit, put in the fridge until needed.
 They will keep for at least a week in the fridge.

 - If you are freezing the sausages, wait a day before doing so.
 This will tighten up the sausages and help them keep their shape in the deep-freeze.